 Brian Kelly and the Fighting Irish discuss the upcoming season.

-John B. "Jack" Swarbrick Jr., a University of Notre Dame graduate now in his seventh year in 2014-15 as vice president and director of athletics at his alma mater, has attached his signature to a variety of new initiatives during his tenure:
+John B. "Jack" Swarbrick Jr., a University of Notre Dame graduate now in his seventh year in 2014-15 as vice president and James E. Rohr Director of Athletics at his alma mater, has attached his signature to a variety of new initiatives during his tenure:

 Launching of Fighting Irish Digital Media -- a major enterprise that delivers better information about and access to Notre Dame and its athletic programs via expanded production and distribution of programming.